brewster1134/atrackt/README.md

 ## Tracking An Element

-When an element is tracked, there are several peices that are included.
+When an element is tracked, there are several basic values that are included.

-* location: This represents the page that tracking event happened.
+* *location*: This represents the page that tracking events come from.
 It will track the first value it finds from the following:
   * `$('body').data('track-location')` - The custom value attached to the body element's `data-track-location` attribute.
   * `$(document).attr('title')` - The page title
   * `document.URL` - The page URL

-* categories: This represents the elements location on the page.
-It traverses the dom from the element the event fires on and collects all the `data-track-cat` values along the way (including the element itself).
+* *categories*: This represents the elements location on the page.
+It traverses the dom from the element and collects data along the way.
+Specifically any parent element with the `data-track-cat` value set (including the element itself).
-  * In the exmaple below, if the `a` element is tracked, the value for the categories attribute will be an array of `[ 'one', 'two', 'three' ]`
+  * In the exmaple below, if the `a` element is tracked, the value for categories would be an array of `[ 'one', 'two', 'three' ]`

 ```html
 <div data-track-cat='one'>